Ten tips for sharing church news in public media

 - When bad news breaks, don’t hide.
 Who will speak for your organization in a crisis?
 It should be the No.1 person.
 Make him or her available.
 Never say “No comment.”
 That is worse than any real answer.

 - Don’t hesitate to contact your media friends.
 If you heeded Recommendation No. 1, they will welcome a tip or a pitch.

 - Speak the truth.
 Speak with passion for what you are doing.
 It might rub off on the reporter.

---- Ken Garfield, director of communications, Myers Park United Methodist Church, Charlotte, N.C., is glad to talk about church communications or to consult with church staff.
+— Garfield is director of communications, Myers Park United Methodist Church, Charlotte, N.C.
+He is glad to talk about church communications or to consult with church staff.
 Contact him at (704) 295-4819 or ken-at-mpumc-dot-org.
 Visit www.mpumc.org and read his weekly columns, including some on telling the church story.